FOSSonTop/gamedev/godot/pong-2D/scene.md

 ![Add Character](./assets/scene/7.png)

-8. After adding character2D, rename it to Board and save it to the folder board in src.
+8. After adding `CharacterBody2D`, rename it to Board and save it to the folder board in src.
-9. To add image we are use a node called Sprite which come under the Board node [previously Character2D].
+9. To add image we are use a node called `Sprite2D` which come under the Board node [previously Character2D].

 ![Add Sprite](./assets/scene/9.png)

-10. To add an image the sprite, first click on the Sprite2D, then we have to drag the image from the FileSystem to Texture under Inspector tab on the top-right.
+10. To add an image the sprite, first click on the `Sprite2D`, then we have to drag the image from the FileSystem to Texture under Inspector tab on the top-right.

 ![How to add Image to Sprite](./assets/scene/10.png)